wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 to filter on incoming data based on a regular expression.
 Consult the `csv2bufr`_ documentation for more information on configuration and templating.

-A typical csv2bufr plugin workflow would like:
+A typical csv2bufr plugin workflow definition would by defined as follows:

 .. code-block:: yaml